 Here's a recap of all the things that I did:

-- I eliminated any pathogens living in my gut (GI Synergy)
+- I eliminated any pathogens living in my gut (using GI Synergy)

-- I removed all possible food irritants from my diet (Repairvite Diet, aka autoimmune paleo)
+- I removed all possible food irritants from my diet (Repairvite Diet, similar to AIP)

-- I added supplements to support the health of the lining of the small intestine and to address leaky gut (Repairvite)
+- I added supplements to support the health of the lining of the small intestine and to address leaky gut (using Repairvite)

 - I saw my TCM/functional medicine doctor twice a week for treatments